 Signed into law in 1965, Medicaid and CHIP (Children’s Health Insurance Program) are joint federal-state programs designed to provide health insurance to low-income families and individuals.
 Though Medicaid began as a means of providing health coverage to government welfare recipients, it has grown to cover not only low-income citizens but certain sectors of the elderly and disabled populations.
-Today, approximately 60 million people receive benefits from Medicaid and CHIP annually, and at a cost of over $400 billion annually, it is the largest health insurance program in the country.
+Today, approximately 72.5 million people receive benefits from Medicaid and CHIP annually, and at a cost of over $565.5 billion annually, it is one of the largest health insurance programs in the country.

-With the passage of the Affordable Care Act (ACA), which stipulates looser eligibility standards, 6.3 million people became newly eligible for Medicaid in the fall of 2013.
+With the passage of the Affordable Care Act (ACA), which stipulates looser eligibility standards, millions of people became newly eligible for Medicaid in the fall of 2013.
 Prior to the ACA, childless adults were largely excluded from this program.
-While the intention of the ACA was to cover nearly all U.S. citizens earning up to 138% of the federal poverty level ($23,550 in 2013), a Supreme Court ruling in 2012 made that expansion optional.
-As of 2014, 26 states and the District of Columbia are implementing the expansion, while five others are actively debating the issue.
-The Congressional Budget Office predicts that approximately 11 million more Americans will be covered by 2022.
+While the intention of the ACA was to cover nearly all U.S. citizens earning up to 138% of the federal poverty level, a Supreme Court ruling in 2012 made that expansion optional.
+As of January 2018, all but 18 states have chosen to implement the expansion.

-As a consequence of the optional expansion of Medicaid, nearly 5 million low-income adults may fall into what has become known as the “coverage gap,” meaning they make too much to qualify for Medicaid, but not enough to qualify for Premium Tax Credit under the ACA.
-As of 2014, individuals who earn between 100% and 400% of the federal poverty level ($11,490-$45,960), and meet other criteria, can use this credit to help cover premiums for plans purchased through the ACA exchanges.
+As a consequence of the optional expansion of Medicaid, nearly 2.5 million adults fall into what has become known as the “coverage gap,” meaning they make too much to qualify for Medicaid, but not enough to qualify for Premium Tax Credit under the ACA.
+As of 2017, individuals who earn between 100% and 400% of the federal poverty level and meet other criteria can use this credit to help cover premiums for plans purchased through the ACA exchanges.
 Those who fall into the coverage gap may have little recourse other than to explore health care options for the uninsured.

 Who is Eligible for Coverage?